huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-intellectual-yet-idiot.md

 According to Taleb, the IYI:

 * Believes in top-down solutions and central planning,
-* Is detached from the consequences of their advice (they don't “have skin in the game”),
+* Is detached from the consequences of their advice (they don’t “have skin in the game”),
-* Can't survive outside a protected environment,
+* Can’t survive outside a protected environment,
 * Dismisses traditional knowledge or the instincts of less-credentialed people.